 As leaders, seek the Lord as to what to tweak to make more praying together happen in your church.
 If you already have a weekly prayer meeting with more than a few attending, perhaps some tweaks to make it more dynamic will help.
 Then promote the meeting.
 There are people in most congregations who would attend a midweek prayer meeting if they were taught why it was important to the life of a church, and if they were regularly encouraged to go.

 But, if you do not have something you can tweak—or if the prayer meeting is beyond tweaking—I encourage you to consider where you can add prayer to existing gatherings where most of your people already are.
 The worship service is a primary place to include more dynamic times of prayer.
-See Chapter 6, “Prayer in the Worship Service” for ideas.
+See Chapter 6 (in Restored Power), “Prayer in the Worship Service” for ideas.
 If you have a strong adult Sunday school program or a very active small group ministry, this can work too—though in small groups, because of their nature, it is very difficult to move people to pray beyond the needs of just the people in the group.

 Also, remember that you can have powerful corporate prayer on a smaller corporate level.
 What do I mean by that?
 When all your elders meet, their prayers for church-related issues are powerful because of their authority over the church.
 If all your Sunday school teachers meet together and pray over the ministry of the Sunday school, there is a powerful corporate nature to that.
 By encouraging additional “Spirit-empowering prayer” among the leaders of different areas of ministry, powerful things will happen as a result.